Kalyani7744/purviewlab/modules/module05.md

 ## 6. Search by Classification

-1. Once the scan has complete, perform a wildcard search by typing in the asterisk character (**\***) into the search bar and hit Enter.
+1. Once the scan has been completed, perform a wildcard search by typing in the asterisk character (**\***) into the search bar and hit Enter.

     ![Wildcard Search](../images/module05/m5ex6stp1.png)